fieldtrip/website/tutorial/sleep.md

 ## Summary and suggested further reading

-In this tutorial we learned how to read and interpret continous sleep data.
+In this tutorial we learned how to read and interpret continuous sleep data.
 We learned how to use modalities EMG, EOG, EEG and ECG to gain more information about the changing states during a long recording.
 We used EMG and EOG to find epochs of Wake that we considered artifacts for further analysis of non-REM sleep.

 Also we looked at the distribution of different sleep frequency bands, their fluctuation in sleep cycles and how we can extract epochs from the data that contains useful information of further analysis while at the same time deciding to exclude epochs with other (artifactual) activity (e.g. Wake).
 We thus constructed a partial estimate of a sleep profile (hypnogram) to aid us further.